microsoft/BosqueLanguage/docs/language/overview.md

 ## <a name="0.5-Flexible-Invocations"></a>0.5 Flexible Invocations

-Bosque has provides _named arguments_ along with _rest_ and _spread_ operators.
+Bosque provides _named arguments_ along with _rest_ and _spread_ operators.
 These can be used to perform simple and powerful data manipulation as part of invocations and constructor operations ([5.1 Arguments](#5.1-Arguments)).

 ```none
 function nsum(d: Int, ...args: List[Int]): Int {